Shashank-Amanana/EchoSwap/README.md

 https://drive.google.com/file/d/1jq3CXfbc4Z3eE9k0gspVVMjmVOeQqYb6/view?usp=sharing

-# EchoConnect
+# EchoSwap/EchoConnect

-EchoConnect is project that aims to change the way we trade and consume by creating a sustainable goods marketplace.
+EchoSwap/EchoConnect is project that aims to change the way we trade and consume by creating a sustainable goods marketplace.
 Finding eco-friendly products and promoting responsible consumption can be difficult in today's world.
-EchoConnect solves this problem by creating a platform where people can easily connect, buy, and sell sustainable goods.
+EchoSwap/EchoConnect solves this problem by creating a platform where people can easily connect, buy, and sell sustainable goods.
 Our web application, provides users with a user-friendly and convenient search interface.
 Users can easily browse through their product options thanks to a comprehensive database and search functionality.
-EchoConnect is a platform that promotes responsible consumption and sustainable practises in addition to facilitating trade.
+EchoSwap/EchoConnect is a platform that promotes responsible consumption and sustainable practises in addition to facilitating trade.
 We encourage the growth of the green economy and foster a community dedicated to making a positive impact on the environment by connecting buyers and sellers of eco-friendly products.
-EchoConnect is built with a solid technology stack that includes HTML, CSS, and JavaScript for the frontend and PHP for the backend.
+EchoSwap/EchoConnect is built with a solid technology stack that includes HTML, CSS, and JavaScript for the frontend and PHP for the backend.
 MySql is used to manage the database, ensuring efficient data storage and retrieval.

 ## Web Implementation